seacrest3/Code-Quiz/README.md

 2. When any one of the answer choices is clicked, the next question appears

 3. If the answer is incorrect, the user is alerted by playing a short pulse of tone.
 It will penalize the time by 10 seconds.
 If the answer is correct, another short pulse of tune is played for a short time to appraise the user.
+A message is displayed for a second to show the answer is 'Correct!" or "Wrong!".

 4. The quiz ends when all questions are answered or the timer counts down to 0.